Green Bay Packers vs. Pittsburgh Steelers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Steelers stats and trends

-- Pittsburgh has one win against the spread in three games this season.
+- Pittsburgh has one win against the spread in three games this year.

-- This year, the Steelers won ATS in their only game as an underdog of 6.5 points or more.
+- This season, the Steelers won ATS in their only game as an underdog of 6.5 points or more.

-- Pittsburgh's games this year have yet to go over the total in three opportunities.
+- Pittsburgh's games this year have not gone over the point total yet in three opportunities.

-- Pittsburgh is 0-2 against the spread and 2-2 overall when the team picks up more than 321.3 yards.
+- In games that Pittsburgh churns out over 321.3 yards, the team is 0-2 against the spread and 0-2 overall.

 - This season the Steelers have three turnovers, one fewer than the Packers have takeaways (4).